saurabhburewar/Web_GCP-Manga-Translator/README.md

     Frontend configuration, configure a forwarding rule
     Create the load balancer

-5. Connect to the load balancer and send traffic to instances according to location
+- Connect to the load balancer and send traffic to instances according to location

 ## Demo video
 Demo - https://youtu.be/7xOWBCW6QCk

+## Report